 Tamarack brings the joyous touch of traditional fiddle music to any event; from wedding receptions and reunions, to barn dances, BBQs and community events.
-Fiddle, flute and guitar weave their way through smooth waltzes, foot-tapping reels and lively jigs.
+Fiddle, flute, tenor banjo and guitar weave their way through smooth waltzes, foot-tapping reels and lively jigs.
 Traditional Celtic, early American, Old-Time, French-Canadian and International tunes — melodies handed down through the years — are mixed with original creations to round out the group’s repertoire.
 Tamarack plays for events in the NY Capital District region (Albany, Saratoga, Schenectady, Troy), as well as the Adirondack north country, Schoharie area, the Catskills, downstate NY, and western New England.

 Meet the band:

-Tamarack works with local dance caller, Paul Rosenberg for community dances and private events, and the band’s members play in two other groups: The FireFlies and Tame Rutabaga.
+Tamarack often works with local dance caller, Paul Rosenberg for community dances and private events, and the band’s members play in two other groups: The FireFlies and Tame Rutabaga.

 Patricia Kernan — an artist and musician, Patricia adds the brightness of Irish penny whistle and the smoothness of flute to the the music of Tamarack, and plays fiddle, clarinet and light percussion, as well.
 She is also a member of the local English Country Dance band, HeartsEase.